kemitchell/stonecutters/about/privacy.md

 title: Privacy
 ---

-This policy was last updated on October 29, 2020.
+This policy was last updated on June 17, 2022.

-This website follows the Doormat Privacy Policy at <https://doormatprivacy.com/1e>.
+This website follows the Doormat Privacy Policy at <https://doormatprivacy.com/1.0.0>.

 For questions or comments about privacy, you can contact us at <feedback@stonecutters.law>.